Polymer/tools/README.md

  2. 📞 Please report any issues you find!
  3. 👷🏽‍ Pardon the dust.
 Some parts of the workflow, like testing the output of multi-package conversions, are still under construction.
  4. 🔄 Be ready to update and run the tool again in the future to pick up changes in output.
- 5. 📚 _If_ you want to publish the output of the tool, use a pre-release version and tag for now, until we can make stronger garuntees about the API of the output it generates.
+ 5. 📚 _If_ you want to publish the output of the tool, use a pre-release version and tag for now, until we can make stronger guarantees about the API of the output it generates.

 Good luck, the future is exciting! 😎 Please join us for discussion in the [`#modulizer` Slack channel](https://polymer.slack.com/messages/G6R11FXEC/).